cdmugn/DataViz_Final_Project/updates.md

 3/30: beginning of class

 Made my leaflet zoom to the input the user picks!
 I had to spend hours troubleshooting and trying things but I got it.

+3/30: after-class

+Decided to keep both ABV and IBU lollipop charts for the reasoning that it is one less thing for the user to put in and I think the page can handle it.
+It is good to compare them and just unnecessary to have another user input here.
+I completed the tasks of adding a description to the first tab, putting titles on the plots, and changing the layout of the style tab to prepare it for the new map output.
+Put in the map, but have not made it change the markers based on stylechoice yet.